 Deep in the South Atlantic Ocean lies an archipelago of uninhabited volcanic islands, the South Sandwich Islands.
 A British overseas territory located within the sub-Antarctic region.
 The South Sandwich Islands consists of 11 islands, they are Zavodovski, Visokoi, Leskov, Candlemas, Vindication, Saunders, Montagu, Bristol, Bellingshausen, Cook, and Thule all formed as a result of the subduction of a part of the South American Plate underneath the Scotia Plate as well as numerous seamounts.
 Because of the remote location of the islands and the volatile nature of the seas and climate, human expeditions are very rare so we have to almost always rely on satellite imagery for observations subject to weather.

 The Altiplano-Puna plateau is a high, dry region in the central Andes that includes parts of Argentina, Bolivia, and Chile, with vast plains punctuated by spectacular volcanoes.
 In a study published October 25 in Nature Communications, researchers used remote sensing data and topographic modeling techniques to reveal an enormous dome in the plateau.
+About 1 kilometer (3,300 feet) high and hundreds of miles across, the dome sits right above the largest active magma body on Earth.
 Iceland drills hottest hole to tap into energy of molten magma.
 Courtesy Statoil By Fred Pearce in Reykjavik Drilling into hot rocks to tap geothermal energy is one thing.